A Foodcentric Life

 How to Choose a Protein Powder

 With an overwhelming amount of options on the market, choosing a protein powder is not easy.
-You can read this post on how to choose one or here are a few tips:
+Read the post linked above on how to choose one, or here are a few tips:

 • Choose one with an understandable ingredient list.
 The shorter, the better.